Reprr/linear-model-just-with-numpy/README.md

 # linear-model-just-with-numpy
-Binary classifier using only NumPy
+Simple linear regression model using only NumPy